darnellhernandez/COMP3040A2/README.md

 ![Settings](https://github.com/darnellhernandez/COMP3040A2/blob/master/pictures/Settings.png)

 2. In the **SETTINGS** section, there will be a _GitHub Pages section_.
 In this section, there will be an option to select your a Jekyll Theme.
 The selected theme for this assignment is "Midnight Theme".
-The theme can be any option as long as it supports markdown tables.
-In the preset themes, not all themes support markdown tables.

 The **Theme** section has been outlined in **RED** in the example picture below.
 ![Theme](https://github.com/darnellhernandez/COMP3040A2/blob/master/pictures/Theme.png)